 The island has only a tiny airport able to receive only domestic flights and small planes.
 Flights connect Ikaria to Athens (1-2 daily flights, 50-minute trip), and weekly flights arrive from Lesvos, Crete, Lemnos, and Thessaloniki.

-The airport is about 12 km from the island’s capital, so you need to hire a taxi or rent a car to reach the center.
+The airport is about 12 km from the island’s capital, so you must hire a taxi or rent a car to reach the center.
 As an alternative, you can also take advantage of public transport.

 How To Travel To Ikaria By Ferry